-Director of Programming James McNally is attending this year’s Sundance Film Festival from January 22nd to February 3rd.
+Festival Director James McNally is attending this year’s Sundance Film Festival from January 21st to February 2nd.

 Festival Day 9

 Slept until 9am again but had a good plan to see stuff today.
 First up was the new Ross Brothers film, Bloody Nose Empty Pockets, about the last day of a Las Vegas dive bar.
 The film starts with a very 70s style opening title sequence set to Buck Owens’ “Big in Vegas” so it sets you up for an almost Altmanesque tableau of multi-faceted characters.
 The bar is a home for many of the hard-drinking, hard-living patrons.
 There is no hiding the damage that alcohol can do to people, but there is also a lot of genuine love between these people that a lot of society would call losers.
 Knowing their previous work, I knew the film wasn’t strictly a documentary, and the directors admitted afterwards that the bar is a bit of a construct.
 It was not closing, and the patrons were brought together for the film shoot, though most were nonprofessionals.
 It’s still unscripted and from all accounts the drinking was real, so it does capture a set of themes the filmmakers were trying to communicate while still feeling truthful, at least to me.
 Turner Ross said he saw Eugene O’Neill’s play The Iceman Cometh when he was 9 years old and that that was a huge influence on the film.
 In any case, another strong entry from the Ross Brothers, and this one should appear in Toronto at Hot Docs in a few months.